 4.2.
 Histological preparation

-Ovary samples that were fixed in 10% NBF were dehydrated in increasing concentrations of ethanol and embedded in paraffin blocks.
+The ovary samples fixed in 10% NBF were dehydrated in increasing concentrations of ethanol and embedded in paraffin blocks.
 For the histopathological study, the blocks were serially cut into 5-µm-thick sections using a rotary microtome and then stained with hematoxylin-eosin (H&E).
 Some blocks were cut into 3-µm-thick sections for immunofluorescence analysis.

 4.3.
 Oxidative stress measurement

 Ovarian tissues (3 per group) were homogenized with a glass homogenizer in precooled physiological saline.
-The cells in the prepared homogenized solution were lysed by ultrasonic cell disruption and then centrifuged at 13000 rpm (4 °C) for 15 min to obtain tissue supernatant.
-The supernatant was used to measure the levels of malondialdehyde (MDA) using thiobarbituric acid reaction at an absorbance of 532 nm in a spectrophotometer (Shimadzu, UV-1800) and expressed as nmol concentration of MDA content per mg of protein, as described previously by Buege and Aust [65].
-The amount of GSH in the tissue homogenate was estimated as reported by Sedlak et al. [66], with few modifications.
-A volume of 1.5 mL of supernatant were added to 1.5 mL Tris-HCl buffer (200 mM), 0.5 mL EDTA at pH 7.5 (0.2 mM), 0.1 mL DTNB (10 mM) and 0.79 mL methanol, and then vortexed and incubated at 37 C for 30 min.
+The cells in the prepared homogenized solution were lysed by ultrasonic cell disruption and then centrifuged at 13000 rpm (4 °C) for 15 min to obtain the tissue supernatant.
+The supernatant was used to measure the levels of malondialdehyde (MDA) based on a thiobarbituric acid reaction using a spectrophotometer at an absorbance of 532 nm (Shimadzu, UV-1800) and expressed as nmol concentration of MDA content per mg of protein, as described previously by Buege and Aust [65].
+The amount of GSH in the tissue homogenate was estimated as reported by Sedlak et al. [66] with a few modifications.
+A volume of 1.5 mL of supernatant was added to 1.5 mL of Tris-HCl buffer (200 mM), 0.5 mL of EDTA at pH 7.5 (0.2 mM), 0.1 mL of DTNB (10 mM) and 0.79 mL of methanol, vortexed and incubated at 37 °C for 30 min.
 The absorbance was measured at 412 nm using a spectrophotometer (Shimadzu, UV-1800).
 The activity of catalase (CAT) was measured using the method described by Aebi [67] with slight modifications.
 Briefly, 1 mL of assay buffer (50 mM potassium phosphate buffer, pH 7.0) containing H2O2 (100 mM) was added to 20 µL of the ovarian homogenate.
-Optical density was calculated for 120s at 240 nm.
-The results were expressed as unit catalase activity mg protein.
-The total activity of SOD was evaluated by measuring the inhibition of pyrogallol autoxidation that is catalyzed by the superoxide radical based on the method of Marklund and Marklund [68].
-Absorbance values at 480 nm were recorded and expressed as nM mg protein.
-Protein levels of ovarian homogenate were measured to estimate activity per mg protein.
+The optical density was calculated for 120 s at 240 nm.
+The results are expressed as units of catalase activity (mg protein).
+The total activity of SOD was evaluated by measuring the inhibition of pyrogallol autoxidation catalyzed by superoxide radicals based on the method described by Marklund and Marklund [68].
+The absorbance values at 480 nm were recorded and expressed as nM mg protein.
+The protein levels of the ovarian homogenate were measured to estimate the activity per mg protein.

 4.4.
 Western blot analysis

 The homogenized ovarian tissues were lysed in RIPA lysis buffer containing a protease inhibitor.
-Then, the supernatants were collected for western blotting after centrifugation for 15 min at 13000 rpm.
-The protein concentration was detected by Bradford test.
-Thereafter, the proteins were separated by Mini-PROTEAN® TGX™ (Bio-Rad) and transferred onto PVDF membranes using a Trans-Blot Turbo Transfer Systemd.
-The PVDF membranes were blocked with 5% horse serum at room temperature for 3 h and incubated at 4 °C overnight with rabbit polyclonal antibodies to caspase-3 (diluted 1:2000; ab184787, Abcam, Cambridge, UK), total PI3K (1:1000, ab191606, Abcam, Cambridge, UK), total AKT (1:500, ab8805, Abcam, Cambridge, UK), and total mTOR (1:800, Dg-Peptide Co., Hang Zhou City, China).
-Subsequently, the primary antibodies were incubated with the corresponding secondary antibodies (1:5000 sc-2357 and sc-516102 Sigma–Aldrich, USA) for 2 h at 37 °C. The bands of the target proteins were imaged using Bio-Rad Gel Documentation System and analyzed using Image Lab software (Bio-Rad- USA).
+The supernatants obtained after centrifugation for 15 min at 13000 rpm were then collected for western blotting.
+The protein concentration was detected by the Bradford test.
+Thereafter, the proteins were separated by Mini-PROTEAN® TGX™ (Bio-Rad) and transferred onto PVDF membranes using a Trans-Blot Turbo Transfer System.
+The PVDF membranes were blocked with 5% horse serum at room temperature for 3 h and incubated at 4 °C overnight with rabbit polyclonal antibodies against caspase-3 (diluted 1:2000; ab184787, Abcam, Cambridge, UK), total PI3K (1:1000, ab191606, Abcam, Cambridge, UK), total AKT (1:500, ab8805, Abcam, Cambridge, UK), and total mTOR (1:800, Dg-Peptide Co., Hang Zhou City, China).
+Subsequently, the primary antibodies were incubated with the corresponding secondary antibodies (1:5000 sc-2357 and sc-516102 Sigma–Aldrich, USA) for 2 h at 37 °C. The bands of the target proteins were imaged using a Bio-Rad Gel Documentation System and analyzed using Image Lab software (Bio-Rad, USA).

 4.5.
 Immunofluorescence staining and confocal microscopy